m-yamazoe/documentation/saas/compute/servers.rst

 Making a snapshot creates a differential backup of any attached volumes.
 These snapshots can then be used to create new volumes.

-See :ref:`Snapshots <snapshots>` for more information about snapshots and their uses.
+See :ref:`Snapshots <saas_snapshots>` for more information about snapshots and their uses.

 Shell/Remote Access*
 ~~~~~~~~~~~~~~~~~~~~